 Grappling for ways to curb your teen’s vocabulary?
 If the lurid language has you tempted to grab an Ivory bar, don’t despair.
-Gain insight into why she’s choosing the words she is – and firm up a few ground rules.
+Gain answers to the question, “why do teenagers swear?” – plus learn why she’s choosing the words she is and firm up a few ground rules.
 It’ll help you help your kid purge the potty mouth.

 What the heck?